jim3/Multi-Step-Final-Project-FoodTracker/readme.md

 `fetch-wrapper.js` for better or worse, mainly because I wanted to see how everything works without it.
 No hurry on this project..still a ways to go.

-(*) Note: I now have a new level of respect for front-end JavaScript developers!!! 🙇🏻‍♂️🧙🏻‍ 😅

 **End Result**

 ![Food Tracker App](https://github.com/jim3/Multi-Step-Final-Project-FoodTracker/blob/main/final-project.gif)